PySimpleGUI/PySimpleGUI/docs/index.md

 # WxPython Version

- [PySimpleGUIWx GitHub site](https://github.com/PySimpleGUI/PySimpleGUI/tree/master/PySimpleGUIWx).  **There is a separate Readme file for the WxPython version**.

 Started in late December 2018 PySimpleGUIWx started with the SystemTray Icon feature.
 This enabled the package to have one fully functioning feature that can be used along with tkinter to provide a complete program.
-The System Tray feature is complete and working very well.

 The Windowing code is coming together with Reads now operational which means Popups work.
-The elements are getting completed on a regular basis.
-3 more were just checked in.
-At least 1 new element is getting completed a week.

-# Web Version (Remi)

- [PySimpleGUIWeb GitHub site](https://github.com/PySimpleGUI/PySimpleGUI/tree/master/PySimpleGUIWeb).  **There is a separate Readme file for the Web version**.

-New for 2019, PySimpleGUIWeb.
-This is an exciting development!
-PySimpleGUI in your Web Browser!

-The underlying framework supplying the web capability is the Python package Remi.  https://github.com/dddomodossola/remi  Remi provides the widgets as well as a web server for you to connect to.
-It's an exiting new platform to be running on and has temporarily bumped the WxPython port from the highest priority.
-PySimpleGUIWeb is the current high priority project.

-Read on and you'll understand even more why this is an important project...

-# repl.it Version

-***Want to really get your mind blown?***  Check out this [PySimpleGUI program](https://repl.it/@PySimpleGUI/PySimpleGUIWeb-Demos) running in your web browser.

-Thanks to the magic of repl.it and Remi it's possible to run PySimpleGUI code in a browser window without having Python running on your computer.

-The programs you write using repl.it will automatically download and install the latest PySimpleGUIWeb from PyPI onto a virtual Python environment.
-All that is required is to type `import PySimpleGUIWeb` you'll have a Python environment up and running with the latest PyPI release of PySimpleGUIWeb.

-This is an exciting new development that's opening up all kinds of possibilities for new ways to program and learn PySimpleGUI.
-Stayed tuned, much more to be posted about this in the near future.

-Educators in particular should be interested.
-Students can not only post their homework easily for their teacher to access, but teachers can also run the students programs online.
-No downloading needed.
-Run it and check the results.

-Depending on how you're viewing this document, you may or may not see an embedded browser window below that is running PySimpleGUI code.

-<iframe height="400px" width="100%" src="https://repl.it/@PySimpleGUI/PySimpleGUIWeb-Demos?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-# Support

-PySimpleGUI is an active project.
-Bugs are fixed, features are added, often.
-Should you run into trouble, open an issue on the GitHub site and you'll receive help by someone in the community.
 It's very early in the port however with MANY more Elements left to implement.
 3 down, 20-something to go.

 # Platforms